Farama-Foundation/Metaworld/README.md

 If you use Meta-World for your academic research, please kindly cite Meta-World with the following BibTeX:

 ```
-@misc{yu2018,
+@misc{yu2019,
   Author = {Tianhe Yu and Deirdre Quillen and Zhanpeng He and Ryan Julian and Karol Hausman and Sergey Levine and Chelsea Finn},
   Title = {Meta-World: A Benchmark and Evaluation for Multi-Task and Meta-Reinforcement Learning},
   Year = {2019},
   url = "https://corl2019metaworld.github.io/"
 }
 ```
-Meta-World is originally based on [multiworld](https://github.com/vitchyr/multiworld), which is developed by [Vitchyr H. Pong](https://people.eecs.berkeley.edu/~vitchyr/), Russell Mendonca and [Ashvin Nair](http://ashvin.me/).
+Meta-World is originally based on [multiworld](https://github.com/vitchyr/multiworld), which is developed by [Vitchyr H. Pong](https://people.eecs.berkeley.edu/~vitchyr/), [Murtaza Dalal](https://github.com/mdalal2020), [Ashvin Nair](http://ashvin.me/), [Shikhar Bahl](https://shikharbahl.github.io), [Steven Lin](https://github.com/stevenlin1111), [Soroush Nasiriany](http://snasiriany.me/), [Kristian Hartikainen](https://hartikainen.github.io/) and [Coline Devin](https://github.com/cdevin).
 The Meta-World authors are grateful for their efforts on providing such a great framework as a foundation of our work.
+We also would like to thank Russell Mendonca for his work on reward functions for some of the environments.

 ## Contributing to Meta-World
 We welcome all contributions to Meta-World.
 Please refer to our [contribution document]() as a guideline for contributing.